vEonz121/rpyc/README.md

 t.start()
 ```

-Then, a `ThreadedServer` is run with the following configuration.
+Then, the `ThreadedServer` component from rpyc is run with the shown configuration.
 The `FoldService` class is passed to the service parameter.

 **On Client Connect**